simonw/shot-scraper/docs/video.md

-  --auth-password TEXT            Password for HTTP Basic authentication --auth-username TEXT            Username for HTTP Basic authentication --leave-server                  Leave servers running when script finishes --help                          Show this message and exit.
+  --auth-password TEXT            Password for HTTP Basic authentication --auth-username TEXT            Username for HTTP Basic authentication --leave-server                  Leave servers running when script finishes --mp4                           Also convert the recorded WebM video to MP4
+                                  using ffmpeg
+  --help                          Show this message and exit.
 ```
 <!-- [[[end]]] -->